 Take a data-driven approach to scoring your inbound leads.
 Assign points for the various responses prospects can make, such as downloading a lead magnet or visiting your site after reading an article.
 That way, you’ll know exactly how interested individual prospects are and when it’s time to send in the sales team.

 Finally, collect as much B2B data as you can from your inbound lead generation activities.
 Use previously successful campaigns as benchmarks; this will help you judge what’s working and what isn’t.
-Split test small changes to your content for continuous improvement.
+Then, split-test small changes to your content for continuous improvement.

-Inbound lead generation is good for the long-term, as evergreen content is always working for you.
+Inbound sales lead generation is good for the long-term, as evergreen content is always working for you.
 It’s also cost-effective.
-You can also argue that inbound lead generation leads to better quality leads, as it builds trust between you and the prospect.
+One can also argue that inbound lead generation leads to better quality leads, as it builds trust between you and the prospect.

 Ideally, you’ll use a combination of the two.
 Many B2B companies find success by merging their sales and marketing funnels together.